 The body comprises tissues and cells.
 In essence, proteins are the primary manufacturing blocks of all body tissues.
 Without an adequate supply of proteins in the body, your organs will malfunction.
 The resulting experience is a low immune system and a host of other medical conditions.
 That is why having a total protein blood test should be part of your routine tests.
-Today, we will have a closer look at what is protein blood test and why total protein blood test is essential to you.
+Today, we will have a closer look at what is a protein blood test and why a total protein blood test is essential to you.

 What Is The Total Protein Blood Test?

 Your blood is significantly made of protein.
 The requisite balance is necessary for your health.
 Any surge or decrease in the levels of protein in the body system triggers a wide range of ailments.
 The total protein blood test is the overall look at the representation of the total protein levels in the blood.
 A total protein blood test can establish any variation in the whole protein composition.

 In particular, protein blood test tends to establish the levels of two proteins, albumin, and globulin.
 The two are vital in the body for their functions.
 Albumin insulates the blood vessels from letting liquids leaking out to the body.
 Globulin boosts the immune system in fighting foreign elements.
-A balance in the blood protein, primarily albumin to globulin ratio is vital for your adequate living.
+A balance in the blood protein, primary albumin to globulin ratio is vital for your adequate living.

-Generally, it is good for one to have a regular check on the total protein blood test.
-However, the doctor may subject you to a total protein blood test if you manifest some of these symptoms;
+Generally, it is good for one to have a regular check on the test.
+However, the doctor may subject you to get the test done if you manifest some of these symptoms;

 - Rapid weight loss without a known trigger